hannahdesmond/mastery-curriculum/chapter9/README.md

 end
 ```

 > Remember – it doesn't matter what we call the parameter.
-I've called it `scores` because that's what we're going to pass to average.
+The method will assign a variable inside itself, called `scores`, equal to whatever we pass into it.
+I've called the parameter `scores` because that's what we're going to pass to average.
 But `numbers` would work, as would `test_scores`, or `digits`, or `chickens`.
 So long as we refer to the parameter name we defined in the method procedure, we're good-to-go.

-From our code before, we know the first thing we do is accumulate the scores together:
+From the averaging code we wrote earlier, we know the first thing we do is accumulate the scores together:

 ```eval-ruby
 def average(scores)